Hunt308/Wedding-Photography-webite.github.io/README.md

 -First time using CSS Grid with padding
 -Most HTML pages I have used yet
 -Most CSS I have used yet
--Thursday-Saturday
+-Made a lot of great practice with CSS grid and wrapping items -Thursday-Saturday